 General Course Information

-Course Code GEOG 2141 Course Environment and Development Coordinating Unit Geography, Environment and Population Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 undergraduate study Incompatible GEST 2041, GEST 2025 or GEST 3025 Course Description This course examines the interface between development and environmental issues in a global context.
-The theoretical and material linkages between environment and development processes and the multiple dimensions of sustainability and their conflicts and contradictions, are discussed.
-This is done within the framework of analysing the discourse for sustainable development, which has emerged on the international political agenda as the dominant approach for reconciling the goals of economic development, environmental quality and social equity.
-The course is divided into two parts.
-The first part of the course focuses on the different theoretical perspectives of development and environment and the various debates on how to achieve sustainability of development and environment.
-This part explores whether the goals of ecological sustainability and the sustainability of economic growth can be achieved together, and how global capitalism, poverty and ecological issues are interrelated.
-In the second part the course covers major environmental issues, such as climate change, water security, food security and biodiversity, health and urban sustainability within the context of saving the Earth from ecological collapse and bringing about sustainable futures for humanity.
+Course Code GEOG 2141 Course Environment and Development Coordinating Unit Geography, Environment and Population Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 undergraduate study Incompatible GEST 2041, GEST 2025 or GEST 3025 Course Description This course examines the interface between development and environment issues in a global and international context.
+The theoretical and material linkages between environment and development issues and processes, and the multiple dimensions of sustainability and their conflicts and contradictions, are discussed.
+This is done within the framework of analysing the discourse of sustainable development, which has emerged on the international political agenda as the dominant approach for reconciling the goals of economic development, environmental quality and social equity.
+The course focuses on the different theoretical perspectives of development and environment and the various debates around the sustainability of development and environment.
+It explores whether the goals of ecological sustainability and the sustainability of economic growth can be achieved together, and how global capitalism, poverty and ecological issues are interrelated.
+The course investigates the various dimensions of sustainability, and covers major environmental issues, such as climate change and water security, within the context of saving the Earth from ecological collapse and bringing about sustainable futures for humanity.

 Course Coordinator: Dr Thomas Wanner